 Constraints can be applied to any layer that lies inside an Artboard or group.
-When a child layer is selected, you can see the resizing constraints appear under the layer properties section in the Inspector.
+When that layer is selected, you can see the resizing constraints appear under the layer properties section in the Inspector.
 This is where you can tell a layer how to behave when its parent is resized.

 By default, none of these constraints are applied in Sketch.
 If you resize a group containing a layer, the layer inside the group will resize in relation to its parent too.

 However, when you apply a constraint to pin to the left edge of the layer, and another to the right edge, this means that the distances between the edges of the layer, and its parent will be respected.
 Because of these rules the layer’s width is flexible, meaning that this is what changes on resize.

 In order for your content to adjust when you resize an Artboard, check the Adjust content on resize option in the Artboard Inspector.

 Below are some examples of common scenarios you may come across when applying resizing constraints to your layers, along with solutions on how to remedy them.

 When dealing with common interface elements such as navigation and tab bars, you’ll of course want them to stretch horizontally, whilst maintaining a fixed height.
 This is particularly easy and only requires you to apply one constraint: Fix Height, so the height doesn’t grow if you resize the parent vertically.